Why Does Heroin Cause the Most Euphoria?

 Heroin is an opioid drug made from morphine, a natural substance taken from the seed pod of the various opium poppy plants grown in Southeast and Southwest Asia, Mexico, and Colombia.
 Heroin can be a white or brown powder, or a black sticky substance is known as black tar heroin.
 Other common names for heroin include big H, horse, hell dust, and smack.
 People inject, sniff, snort, or smoke heroin.
 Some people mix heroin with crack cocaine, a practice called speedballing.
 Heroin enters the brain rapidly and binds to opioid receptors on cells located in many areas, especially those involved in feelings of pain and pleasure and in controlling heart rate, sleeping, and breathing.
 (NIDA)

 After the intense euphoric rush that heroin initially produces, users will experience a state of drowsiness.
-Users may then also experience heavy extremities, dry mouth, a warm flushing of the skin, nausea, vomiting, severe itching, loss of coordination, and clouded judgment.
+Users may also experience heavy extremities, dry mouth, warm skin flushing, nausea, vomiting, severe itching, loss of coordination, and clouded judgment.

 Why Does Heroin Cause the Most Intense Rush?

-Fentanyl is a powerful synthetic opioid similar to morphine, but it is 50 to 100 times more potent.
-Carfentanil is a synthetic opioid that is used to anesthetize large animals such as elephants.
-Both of these drugs are very dangerous and when mixed with heroin, the chances of an individual overdosing are very likely.
-One of the main reasons that so many people are overdosing on heroin these days is due to heroin being cut with both of these substances because it is much cheaper.
+Fentanyl is a powerful synthetic opioid similar to morphine but is 50 to 100 times more potent.
+Carfentanil is a synthetic opioid used to anesthetize large animals such as elephants.
+Both drugs are very dangerous, and when mixed with heroin, the chances of an individual overdosing are very likely.
+One of the main reasons that so many people are overdosing on heroin these days is that heroin is cut with these substances because it is much cheaper.
 An individual will buy heroin not knowing it has been cut, take too much of the drug, and it stops their heart.

 Heroin Euphoria Can Quickly Lead to an Overdose

 Because street heroin is often mixed with fentanyl these days, overdose deaths have rapidly increased over the last few years.
-Let’s look at some of the signs and symptoms of a heroin overdose.
+Let’s look at some signs and symptoms of a heroin overdose.

-- No breathing, shallow breathing, or slow and difficulty breathing
+- No breathing, shallow breathing, or slow and difficult breathing

 - Dry mouth